PCMIP/benchmark-data/Pollen/Whitmore/README.md

   * Information about temperature, growing degree days, evapotranspiration, precipitation and insolation.

 * AVHRR:
-  * Information about natural and potential vegetation derived from cartographic sources and earth observation satellite sensors
+  * Information about natural and potential vegetation derived from cartographic sources and earth observation satellite sensors.

-* Positional Errors:
- * Some identified location errors.

 * Positional Errors:
  * Some identified location errors.